– MOVING TERMS

 Charging by the hour, per person, per truck or per job.

 This is the most economical protection option available.
 This no-additional-cost option provides minimal protection.
 Under this option, the mover assumes liability for no more than 60 cents per pound ($1.32 cents per kilogram), per article.
 Loss or damage claims are settled based upon the pound (kilogram) weight of the article multiplied by 60 cents per pound ($1.32 cents per kilogram).
 For example, if your mover lost or destroyed a 10-pound (4.54-kilogram) stereo component valued at $1,000, your mover would be liable for no more than $6.00.
 Obviously, you should think carefully before agreeing to such an arrangement.
 There is no extra charge for this minimal protection, but you must sign a specific statement on the bill of lading agreeing to it.
 Alternatively, see Full Value protection.

-Second weighing of shipment performed at destination at the shipper's or the carrier's request.
+Second weighing of shipment performed at the destination at the shipper’s or the carrier’s request.

 A long haul tractor-trailer that moves shipments long distance (which is generally considered over 450 miles).

 Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU):